 So, with a security toolset that provides high fidelity visibility, full access via its API, and offers a modelling framework such as MITRE ATT&CK, organisations are able to build tooling that can monitor Zero Trust controls, analyse telemetry, and respond automatically to take the appropriate action.
 But how do you monitor the effectiveness of this tooling?

 Making continuous testing part of your Zero Trust DNA

 One option is to, of course, hire an independent red team specialist to perform the role of an attacker, while the organisation’s blue team leverages their carefully built analytics and security controls to monitor and respond.
 This is hugely valuable and recommended periodically.
 What if there was a way that both the red team activity and blue team response could be automated?
 Organisations could continuously test the effectiveness of their modelling and controls and take an approach of constant improvement.
 And this is exactly what vendors like AttackIQ are now making possible.
 Through their technology, customers can both validate the effectiveness of a specific security control and, perhaps more interestingly, can determine how their defenses line up against sophisticated adversaries.

 At Illumio, we are excited to partner with AttackIQ in the launch of their Preactive Security Exchange program because we understand that customers need to be able to measure and see value in their Zero Trust investments.
 The highly configurable, automated, repeatable testing platform that AttackIQ provides makes measuring the efficacy of Zero Trust controls an achievable goal for organisations.
 And as we know, once you can measure something you can start improving it.

-Check out our website to learn more about Illumio ASP and how we can help you on your Zero Trust journey.
+Check out our Zero Trust security page to learn more about how Illumio can help you on your Zero Trust journey.